COVID-19 update — Our clinics are open for all your imaging needs

 In addition to the above, we at Benson Radiology have also implemented some internal changes of our own to minimise the potential for the spread of this virus.
 For example:

-- Making available options to work from home – where that’s appropriate
+- options to work from home are being made available – where that’s appropriate

-- Formulating a roster plan that minimises movement of staff among our branches
+- we have formulated a roster plan that minimises movement of staff among our branches